RALtoday City Guide Live Banner

 Gemini: Oakwood | May 21-June 20

-This sign’s duality characteristics embody the neighborhood’s two-section divide.
+This sign’s duality of characteristics embody the neighborhood’s two-section divide.

 The extroverted nature of a Gemini means they tend to get along with all kinds of people — similar to Oakwood, which is Raleigh’s oldest and largest historic district.
-From lunch spots like Oakwood Pizza Box to Chef Scott Crawford’s timeless French bistro Jolie and outdoor strolls at the Historic Oakwood Cemetery, this neighborhood has something unique for everyone to enjoy.
+From lunch spots like Oakwood Pizza Box to chef Scott Crawford’s timeless French bistro Jolie and outdoor strolls at the Historic Oakwood Cemetery, Geminis will love all the amenities of this neighborhood

 Cancer: Boylan Heights | June 21-July 22